pharo-project/pharo-beacon/repository/Beacon-Core.package/MemoryLogger.class/README.md

-This beacon simply records the signals that it receives.
+This signal logger simply records the signals that it receives.

 !!Example1: Instance usage
 [[[
-	(RecordingBeacon new
+	(MemoryLogger new
 		runDuring: [
-			StringSignal log: 'This is a message' ]	) inspect.
+			StringSignal emit: 'This is a message' ]	) inspect.
 ]]]

 !!Example 2: Global usage
 [[[
-	RecordingBeacon reset.
+	MemoryLogger reset.
-	RecordingBeacon start.
+	MemoryLogger start.
-	StringSignal log: 'This is a message' .
+	StringSignal emit: 'This is a message' .
-	RecordingBeacon instance recordings inspect.
+	MemoryLogger instance recordings inspect.
-	RecordingBeacon stop.
+	MemoryLogger stop.
 ]]]